 "Qualified information, just in time..."

-İş ve Sosyal Güvenlik Atölyesi was established by PhD.
+İş ve Sosyal Güvenlik Atölyesi was founded by PhD.
 Sadettin ORHAN, labour and social security expert and former social security inspector. İş ve Sosyal Güvenlik Atölyesi is serving about audit, counseling, and training for employers and employees.
 It also serves about social compliance inspection to Turkish and foreign companies.

 PhD.
 Sadettin Orhan is a Labour and Social Security Expert.
 He studies about the national (Turkey) and international labour and social security applications, and he writes daily column at Daily BUGÜN and Hurriyet Daily News.

 You can find information about Turkish social security system and labour law in this web site.

 Labor and Social Security Consulting

 As İş ve Sosyal Güvenlik Atölyesi, we provide consulting services about Turkish labour and social security legislation to domestic or foreign people, institutions, companies and other employers.
 In this context, you can request consulting about Turkish;

 Employers are under the control of the state in terms of labor and social security legislation. İş ve Sosyal Güvenlik Atölyesi, under the coordination of PhD.
 Sadettin Orhan, offers scope to social compliance inspection services for employers.
 All business processes are reviewed in terms of regulatory compliance, reporting and disclosure about on measures to be taken.